Breck School: 2008 U.S. Senate debate

 On Saturday, October 11, 2008, Breck hosted the second debate between U.S. Senate candidates Republican Norm Coleman, Democrat Al Franken, and Independence Party candidate Dean Barkley.
 The debate was aired locally on KARE-11 TV and nationally on C-SPAN.
 Several hundred local community members watched the debate live inside the Breck Cargill Theater and more than 200,000 Minnesotans watched the debate on television.
+A popular topic of the debate was regarding Moira Southern's award winning genetics project.

 Athletics

-Breck School is part of the Independent Metro Athletic Conference in the Minnesota State High School League and has won 28 state championship titles in 10 sports.
+Breck School is part of the Independent Metro Athletic Conference in the Minnesota State High School League and has won 35 state championship titles in 11 sports.
 Several players from the hockey and football programs have gone on to play for Division One programs.
 The boys hockey team won the state championship in 2000, 2004, 2009 and 2010.
-The girls' hockey program was established in 1994; it won the Minnesota state consolation tournament in 2007, and second place in the state tournament in 2008 and 2010, and won the state championship in 2012, 2018, 2019, 2020.
+The girls' hockey program was established in 1994 and won the state championship in 2012, 2018, 2019, and 2020.